SAP Negotiations

 Overview: Like many enterprise software vendors, SAP has strong sales targets tied to quarter-end, especially year-end.
 SAPโ€™s fiscal year-end is typically December 31, and quarter-ends are the end of March, June, September, and December.

-These periods often put SAP sales reps under intense pressure to close deals to hit quotas.
+These periods often put SAP sales representatives under intense pressure to close deals and meet quotas.
 Timing your negotiation to coincide with SAPโ€™s crunch times can unlock better discounts and concessionsโ€‹.
 Use the calendar to your advantage.

 Best Practices: